abbvie-external/OmicNavigator/CONTRIBUTING.md

 the "main" branch.

-If you wish to skip all automated CI, e.g. you are trying something experimental that you know will break the tests or you are pushing lots of non-code changes, you can put "skip" anywhere in the branch name.
+If you wish to skip all automated CI, e.g. you are trying something experimental that you know will break the tests, you can put "skip" anywhere in the branch name.
+Also note that the continuous integrations jobs are only triggered if a file that affects the behavior of the package has been modified.
+For example, if you only edit documentation files like `README.md`, the tests won't be run.